-- Wear red, white, and blue to commemorate the day
+- Wear red, white and blue to visually commemorate the day

-In addition to public celebrations, many of us consider Memorial Day the unofficial start of summer.
-We typically host picnics, cookouts, and barbecues with friends and family over Memorial Day weekend.
-Large group barbecues and picnics may not be possible this year, but you can still enjoy your favorite foods and beverages from your backyard or nearby park.
-Remember to maintain 6-feet of distance between you and others, and wear a mask when visiting a store to pick up burgers and hot dogs for your celebrations.
+In addition to the public celebrations, many of us host picnics, cookouts, and barbecues with friends and family over July 4th weekend.
+Large group barbecues and picnics may not be possible this year, but you can still enjoy your favorite foods and beverages from your backyard or in a nearby park.
+Remember to maintain 6-feet distance between you and others and wear a mask when visiting a store to pick-up burgers and hot dogs for your celebrations.
 Invite friends to join you via Facetime or another video call service.

 - Births, birthdays and anniversaries

 Celebrating births, christenings, brit milot, birthdays, anniversaries, and many other life events are challenging right now.
 There are ways to recognize these events and share with even more friends and family as the party, gathering or celebration can be held virtually, which allows anyone to attend no matter where they are in the United States or elsewhere around the world.